 Balaam is the guy with the talking donkey who was hired to curse Israel.
-The Lord would not let him, instead in Numbers 24:17 -19 he delivers a prophecy about Jesus and the destruction of Israel’s enemies.
+The Lord would not let him, so he delivers a prophecy about Jesus and the destruction of Israel’s enemies. ( Numbers 24:17 -19)

 17 “I see him, but not now; I behold him, but not near.
 A star will come out of Jacob;

 a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the people of Sheth.
 18 Edom will be conquered; Seir, his enemy, will be conquered, but Israel will grow strong.
 19 A ruler will come out of Jacob and destroy the survivors of the city.”
 (NIV)